Viewing the Dashboard

 Concurrent users Portlet¶

 The concurrent users portlet shows, by session type, the number of concurrent sessions that are running in the selected nodes.
-The session types here are limited to "user" sessions and are filtered on the ESM session type.
+The session types here are limited to "user" sessions and are filtered on the SAS Enterprise Session Monitor session type.
 The session types included in this chart are:

 - WS - Workspace Server sessions